purna-s/Trim/README.md

 ---

 # Trim
-This activity allows to list details of all the files in a folder
+This activity allows to all the leading and trailing spaces of a given string

 ## Installation
 ### Flogo CLI